-If there are any changes due to the above mentioned reasons, a member of the RIJI Team will notify you of this at the time.
+If there are any changes due to the above-mentioned reasons, a member of the RIJI Team will notify you of this at the time.
+Your flexibility and support is greatly appreciated.

 It is common for students to feel nervous when answering questions, particularly if this experience is new to them or if they haven't prepared for the question you are asking.
 Whilst we encourage interviewers to keep to the standard questions provided, we understand that at times you may need to adapt these to better meet the needs of the student.